Stop! Your Lease Extension in Port Isaac Could Be FREE

 Main reasons to start your Port Isaac lease extension

-Why you should start your Port Isaac lease extension today:
+Why you should commence your Port Isaac lease extension today:

-Leasehold residencies in Port Isaac with in excess of one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
+Leasehold properties in Port Isaac with over 100 years remaining on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges warrant it.
+In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges merit it.

 Lender Requirement